thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 cd hello_express
 ```

-Then, create a `server.js` file for the project.
+Then, create a `server.js` file.

 ```shell
 touch server.js
 ```

-Next, use NPM to initialize a `package.json` file for the project.
+Next, use NPM to initialize a `package.json` file.

 ```shell
 npm init
 ```

-Then, use NPM to install the `express` module locally and save it as dependency for the project.
+Then, use NPM to install the `express` module locally and save it as dependency in the `package.json` file.

 ```shell
 npm install --save express